Saturday, May 4, 2019

 Sela Pass is known for Snow Partridge

 Apparently, luck was so good to us that we managed to click all the above.
-A big part of the credit goes to Micah aka Kami who is a research assitant working at Eagle's Nest and was also our guide during this trip.
+A big part of the credit goes to Micah Rai aka Kami who is a research assistant working at Eagle's Nest and was also our guide during this trip.
 He knows the forest in-and-out and exactly knows where and how to spot the rare ones.
 This made our first challenge (to spot the birds) very easy, however the difficult part was to click those in low light and dense vegetation.
 Now that is where Eagle's Nest is tough and sometimes so tough that even my 400mm f/4 prime lens was not enough to pull-in adequate light to get a decent exposure.

 Enjoy the video and clicks below.